8. Appendix

 • a wet area.

-When an early learning facility accommodates children under 3 years old, and a nappy changing bench to be installed, the following requirements must be satisfied:
+When an early learning facility accommodates children under 3 years old, and a nappy changing bench is installed, the following requirements must be satisfied:

-• design complies with NCC VIC F4D4(9)(c), including proximity to a baby bath
+• design complies with NCC VIC F4D4(9)(c) and the Education and Care Services National Regulations, including proximity to a baby bath and restricting unsupervised access by children

 • positioned to allow supervision sightlines between the bathroom, adjoining indoor education and play spaces and/or outdoor space